Skip to main content

 2023

-Worcester Art Museum earns a C on the efficiency rubric — the median bucket on the LakeQuality scale, indicating performance close to the national midpoint across program spending, executive compensation, and financial reserves.
-Composite score: 63/100.
+Worcester Art Museum earns a C on the efficiency rubric — the median bucket on the NonprofitTruth scale, indicating performance close to the national midpoint across financial reserves, officer compensation, and revenue consistency.
+Composite score: 53/100.

 At $15.3M in 2023 revenue, Worcester Art Museum sits in the mid-range of the U.S. nonprofit distribution.
 Most organizations of this scale operate regionally or focus on a single program area.
-Worcester Art Museum directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the financial-health factor, Worcester Art Museum runs thin — assets relative to annual spending fall below the cushion nonprofit-finance experts typically recommend.

 Five-year revenue trajectory is strongly positive: Worcester Art Museum has grown materially in real terms, which usually signals successful fundraising and program expansion.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation is on the higher side of the band typical for nonprofits this size: $607,138 in total current-officer compensation against $15.3M in revenue.
+Not necessarily inappropriate — large healthcare systems and university systems often pay competitively with for-profit equivalents — but worth reading in context.
 Worcester Art Museum sits in the cultural-nonprofit sector (Arts, Culture & Humanities).
 Museum, performing-arts, and cultural organizations carry distinctive financial patterns — earned revenue from ticket sales and admissions, plus a heavy reliance on endowment income and major donor cycles.

 $15.3M